kkeri/fluent-hs-demo/README.md

 # A Fluent demo interpreter written in Haskell

-Fluent is a planned functional-logic programming language built on a concatenative core language.
+Fluent is a planned functional logic programming language built on a concatenative core language.
 Ideally, all the high level features of Fluent will be implemented as libraries in the core language.